fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 };
 ```

-If we now were to replace the contents of our <i>default</i> block to:
+If we now were to replace the contents of our *default* block to:

 ```js
 default:
   return assertNever(part);
 ```

-and would also comment out the <i>Deeper type usage</i> case block, we would see the following error:
+and would also comment out the *Deeper type usage* case block, we would see the following error:

 ![](../../images/9/33.png)

-The error message says that <i>Argument of type 'CoursePartThree' is not assignable to parameter of type 'never'</i>, which tells us that we are using a variable somewhere where it should never be used.
+The error message says that *Argument of type 'CoursePartThree' is not assignable to parameter of type 'never'*, which tells us that we are using a variable somewhere where it should never be used.
 This tells us that something needs to be fixed.
-When we remove the comments from the <i>Deeper type usage</i> case block, you will see that the error goes away.
+When we remove the comments from the *Deeper type usage* case block, you will see that the error goes away.

 </div>